The method ssocard is intended to people who need to retrieve the

 }

-The 7 first keys provide the simplified identity of the target provided by
+The 8 first keys provide the identity of the target provided by

 SsoDNet.quaero.
 The full identity can

-parameters is an object containing the dynamical and physical properties of the target.
+parameters is an object containing the dynamic and physical properties of the target.

-Only not null values are provided.
-The description and units of properties are provided in separate JSON documents,
+Only non-null values are provided.
+The description and units of the properties are provided in a separate JSON document,